Replaying on all browsers

 If authentication or a client certificate is required in only some of the browsers, drag an Authentication step into the If Browser step.

-For managing client certificates, see Client Certificates.
+For managing client certificates, see Certify the client.